When I worked as a small animal veterinarian, getting rid of fleas on cats and dogs was a very common concern for pet owners.

-In addition to being extremely uncomfortable, fleas bites can lead to secondary skin infections.
-And if the pest is ingested they can cause intestinal tapeworm infections.
+In addition to being extremely uncomfortable, flea bites can lead to secondary skin infections and if the flea is ingested it can give your pet tapeworms.

 So you can see that it’s important to make sure you’re treating and preventing fleas before they become a major issue.
 And hopefully, this article has given you plenty of ideas to get your pet and home comfortable again.